turkishrational/fasm/README.md

           Is it possible to assemble executable files for WINDOWS, LINUX, DOS or another operating system?
 Answer: Yes.
 Just as FASM.EXE and Linux FASM do it.

-Erdogan Tan - October 2024
+Erdogan Tan - March 2026